travelgateX/documentation-site/content/travelgatex/_index.md

 +++
 title = "TravelgateX"
-pagetitle = "TravelgateX - The Platform"
+pagetitle = "The Platform"
-description = "TravelgateX - The Platform"
-weight = 2
-alwaysopen = false
-isDirectory = false
+description = "TravelgateX - The Ultimate Platform For The Travel Trade" weight = 2 alwaysopen = false isDirectory = false